 Dr. Eunice Ndirangu

-Dean, Nursing and Midwifery, East Africa
+Dean, School of Nursing and Midwifery, East Africa

 Dr. Eunice Ndirangu joined the Aga Khan University School of Nursing and Midwifery, East Africa (AKU-SONAM EA) in 2006 as an Assistant Lecturer.
 Since then, she has worked as a Senior Instructor and Academic Head, before becoming Interim Dean on March 18, 2019.